Summer’s best outdoor theatre

 Open Air Theatre, Regents Park, London

 The most famous of them all, Regent’s Park’s theatre is set within beautifully landscaped grounds where you can picnic on the lawns, enjoy food from the barbecue, café or covered dining and prop up the West End’s longest bar.
-The season kicks off with The Turn of the Screw (22 to 30 June), followed by As You Like It (6 – 28 July) and concluding with The Little Shop of Horrors (3 Aug to 15 Sept) and Dinosaur World Live (14 Aug to 9 Sept).
+The season kicks off with Our Town (to 8 June), followed by Hansel and Gretel (14-22 June) and concluding with A Midsummer Night’s Dream (28 June – 27 July) and Evita (2 Aug to 21 Sept).
 Prices £25 – £55 apart from dinosaurs tickets which are £16.50.
 Pretty good value for top notch theatre.

 Have we missed anything amazing off the list?
 Let us know in the comment box below!